pansila/Auto-Test-System/robot-test-endpoint/README.md

 By this way you can keep tracking the latest code of auto test framework without the pain of messing with the code here by the frequent changes of test scripts.

-Notice: please modify environment variables in the `.env` to point to the right places after setting up your test asset repository.
+Notice: please modify environment variables in the `config.py` to point to the right places after setting up your test asset repository.